 You have to work like crazy to become a great painter

 Overwork creates stress.
 Stress causes anxiety.

 A steady, moderate work routine is far more effective than workaholism.
 Healthier, too.
 Those small, frequent breakthroughs really add up, leading to more and more breakthroughs.
 Marathon sessions invite obsessiveness, fatigue, and depression.

 Black mixed with white and a touch of warmth is the ultimate neutralizer.
 If you know how and when to use it the effects can be gorgeous.

 Nice, isn’t it?

 Giving the eye a break is more powerful than saturating it.
-And that goes for balancing details with empty space, another form of visual silence.
+Same goes for balancing details with empty space, another form of visual silence.

 the granddaddy of them all…